LiviaMedeiros/bella_spina/README.md

 subdirectory names are numbers of special line occurrences, including common ones if any<br/>
 `000` patches are more or less safe to apply directly, but the bigger the number (especially in nocommon) the more checking/editing is required

+### results
-files in `/valid/` directory are successfully (0 hunk rejections, 0 special lines) patched scenarios which are still valid as json
+files in `/invalid/` directory are successfully (0 hunk rejections, 0 special lines) patched scenarios which are invalid as json<br/>
+`/valid/` has ret-2-go minified scenarios

 ### /macro/
 `onepiece` are recursive macropatches, handy for estimating the overall amount of changes; do not apply them "as is"